 Peer-to-Peer reviews

-How will TDI ensure that health plans are offering an opportunity for a peer-to-peer discussion with a Texas-licensed physician in the same or similar specialty?
-We've heard that this has led to delays or the use of a physician without an appropriate specialty.
+How will TDI make sure health plans are offering an opportunity for a peer-to-peer discussion with a Texas-licensed physician in the same or similar specialty?
+We've heard this has led to delays or the use of a physician without an appropriate specialty.

 Under Insurance Code §4201.206, a health plan must provide an opportunity for discussion with a Texas-licensed physician of the same or similar specialty before the plan can issue an adverse determination.
 This requirement does not change the timeframes applicable to the utilization review.